 In recognition of his passion for STEM education and student success, Dr. Wick has been honored with several service and teaching awards, including the Boeing Outstanding Educator Award for “outstanding contributions to the Student Projects for Engineering Experience and Design program” (2001), Tau Beta Pi Engineering Honor Society Faculty Award for “exemplary performance in the art of teaching” (2000, 2003), Alumni nominated Clarkson Distinguished Teaching Award (2006), and Outstanding Faculty Advisor Award (2000, 2012).
 He has advised M.S. and Ph.D. students, mentored undergraduate research students, and has published research in the areas of STEM Education, Environmental Science, Engineering Science, and Applied Psychology.

-Office of Faculty Recruitment
+Office of Faculty Diversity and Recruitment

 Lorraine serves as the Assistant Director for the RIT Office of Faculty Recruitment.
 She has overall responsibility for working with faculty search committees in the College of Liberal Arts, College of Imaging Arts and Sciences, College of Applied Science and Technology, and the Golisano College of Computing and Information Sciences.